gruntjs-updater/grunt-deploy-site/README.md

 ### Overview

-The `deploy-site` grunt package leverages git to copy a specified folder from within your project to a git repository.
+The `deploy-site` grunt package leverages git to copy a specified folder from within your project to a separate git repository.
+The destination Git repository can live anywhere Git has access to whether it's a sibling directory or a remote repo via SSH.

-#### Use Case
+#### Use Cases

 * managing a `gh-pages` site
 * deploying applications